-In total, 42 personal and four stationary measurements covering exposure from passivation of (non-Al) metallic coatings are available for this SEG.
+In total, 43 personal covering exposure from inorganic finish stripping are available for this SEG.
 Two personal long-term measurement values were excluded from further analysis.
 One of these values was below an unreasonably high LOQ (i.e., <2 μ g/m3).
-The other value (13 μ g/m3) was considered as an outlier as it was performed in 2018 at one site and the same site reported three additional measurements for the years 2018 and 2019, during which the same activities were performed (weighing/measuring of solids, bath make-ups/additions, cleaning of empty chemical containers; even the same amount of chromate was used for bath makeups during these measurements) at the same line, while the exposure values for these measurements were all between 0.3 and 0.9 μ g/m3.
+The other value (13 μ g/m3) was considered as an outlier as it was performed in 2018 at one site and the same site reported three additional measurements for the years 2018 and 2019, during which the same activities were performed (weighing/measuring of solids, bath make-ups/additions, cleaning of empty chemical containers; even the same amount of chromate was used for bath make-ups during these measurements) at the same line, while the exposure values for these measurements were all between 0.3 and 0.9 μ g/m3.
 In addition, one short-term measurement was excluded, taken in 2018 at the same site and bath where the long-term measurement from 2018 described above was taken.
-This short-term measurement of 15 min only covers the bath make-up and the exposure value of 170 μ g/m3 is orders of magnitude higher than other short-term measurements taken exclusively for bath make-ups (three measurements, 0.05-0.55 μ g/m3, durations of 7-44 min).
+This short-term measurement of 15 min only covers the bath make-up and the exposure value of 170 μ g/m3 is orders of magnitude higher than other short-term measurements taken exclusively for bath make-ups (4 measurements, 0.05-0.55 μ g/m3, durations of 7-44 min).
 We assume that a problem occurred during this short-term measurement, as another short-term measurement of this site covering bath make-up from 2021 showed much lower exposure (0.55 μ g/m3, 7 min).

-Of the remaining 39 personal monitoring data, 20 are long-term $(\geq 2h)^9$, shift-representative and 19 are short-term (<2h) measurements.
-The four stationary monitoring data are three long-term and one short-term measurements.
+Of the remaining 40 personal monitoring data, 22 are long-term $(\geq 2h)^8$, shift-representative and 18 are short-term (<2h) measurements.
+No stationary measurements are available for storage area workers.

-The personal monitoring data come from four sites in two countries in the EEA (31 measurements) and from three sites in the UK (eight measurements).
-About 49% of the data (19 values, including eleven short-term measurements) are <LOQ and 51% (20 values, including eleven short-term measurements) are >LOQ.
-Of the four stationary measurements, three are long-term measurements >LOQ and one is a short-term measurement <LOQ.
-The four measurements come from two sites in the EEA.
+The personal monitoring data come from six sites in four countries in the EEA (37 measurements) and from one site in the UK (three measurements).
+About 48% of the data (19 values, including ten short-term measurements) are <LOQ and 53% (21 values, including ten short-term measurements) are >LOQ.
 A summary on the analytical methods for inhalation exposure monitoring and information on their LOQs is given in Annex IV of this report.
 The individual measurements can be provided upon request.
 An overview of the available data for storage area workers is given in Table 9-26.